Park Place School

 The Park Place School in the Point Breeze neighborhood of Pittsburgh, Pennsylvania was built in 1903 at the then-extravagant cost of $100,000, with 9 classrooms and a basement play area.

 The school closed in 1979 and was listed on the National Register of Historic Places in 1986.
-Later, it briefly functioned as an apartment building, but since 2012 it has hosted part of the Environmental Charter School.
+Later, it briefly functioned as an apartment building.
+Since 2012 it has hosted part of the Environmental Charter School.